AI For Good: How Machine Learning is Resolving the Flint Water Crisis

-They had access to a description of all 55k parcels in the city (address, value, construction year, …), but no reliable labels (with the material of each pipe), which are necessary to train a model to predict the presence of lead in each house.
-Without accurate historical records, labelling was expensive: “the information is buried underground, it is costly to determine the material composition of even a single pipe.”
+They had access to a description of all 55 k parcels in the city (address, value, construction year, …), but no reliable labels (with the material of each pipe), which are necessary to train a model to predict the presence of lead in each house.
+Without accurate historical records, labeling was expensive: "the information is buried underground, it is costly to determine the material composition of even a single pipe.”
 (1).

 Excavating a safe pipe was useful in terms of data collection, but considered “wasted money” due to the limited budget.
-The hit-rate (number of lead pipes among those excavated) had to be maximised throughout the entire process to minimise the impact on the inhabitants health and the effective cost of each replacement.
+The hit-rate (number of lead pipes among those excavated) had to be maximized throughout the entire process to minimize the impact on the inhabitants health and the effective cost of each replacement.
 A typical exploration vs. exploitation trade-off.

 Using data from the application, the team trained a XGBoost model to predict the probability of a lead in each parcel, with an AUROC score of 0.939.
 Then, they used an active learning algorithm, IWAL, to decide which parcel to inspect next, based on lead probability, but also on model uncertainty.
 By repeating this process iteratively, the model confidence would improve over time while maintaining a high hit-rate.

 It was working.
 In 2017, thanks to this model, 70% (6’228) of the inspected homes had their pipes replaced.
 But in 2018, the city and a new contractor discarded the model predictions and started to inspect all pipes in some selected blocks.
 The hit rate dropped to 15% (1’537 replacements), worse than selecting pipes randomly.